logoApps documentation

 1. Switch on the Column toggle next to the field you want to change access to and click the arrow to the right to expand the field view.

-3. Add users, Jira groups, organizations and scopes to the permission pool.
+1. Select users, Jira groups, organizations or User scopes to set permissions.

 Show additional fields in my requests Jira Service Management